sangramdesai123/WireShark/README.md

 Installation
 All Platforms
-Simply run the following to install the latest from pypi
+Simply run the following to install the latest from pypi (pip3 install)

 Step 1: